robovm/robovm-maven-plugin/surefire/README.md

 * `robovm.test.enableServerLogging` -- Set to `true` to enable debug logging output from the test server executable.
 * `robovm.test.propertiesFile` -- Properties file to read in.
-If not set the provider will try with `robovm-test.properties` and then `robovm.properties`.
+If not set the provider will try with `robovm.test.properties` and then `robovm.properties`.
 * `robovm.test.configFile` -- Config file to read in.
-If not set the provider will try with `robovm-test.xml` and then `robovm.xml`.
+If not set the provider will try with `robovm.test.xml` and then `robovm.xml`.
 * `robovm.test.os` -- Sets the OS to test on.
 If not set the OS will be read from the config file.
 The final fallback is to build for the current host OS.